-FSS United States segment revenue decreased by approximately 4% and 2% during the three and six month periods of fiscal 2019 compared to the prior year periods, respectively.
-The decrease during the three and six month periods of fiscal 2019 was attributable to:
+FSS United States segment revenue decreased by approximately 3% and 2% during the three and nine month periods of fiscal 2019 compared to the prior year periods, respectively.
+The decrease during the three and nine month periods of fiscal 2019 was attributable to:

-- a decrease in Healthcare sector revenue resulting from the divestiture of HCT (approximately -33% and -25% of Healthcare sector); which more than offset - · an increase in Sports, Leisure & Corrections sector revenue resulting from base business growth and net new business; and - an increase in Business & Industry sector revenue resulting from net new business.
+- a decrease in Healthcare sector revenue resulting from the divestiture of HCT (approximately -33% and -28% of Healthcare sector); and - a decrease in Facilities & Other sector revenue resulting from a decline in base business within our facilities business; which more than offset - an increase in Sports, Leisure & Corrections sector revenue resulting from net new business and base business growth in stadiums and arenas; - · an increase in Business & Industry sector revenue resulting from net new business and base business growth in business dining; and - an increase in Education sector revenue resulting from base business growth.

-Operating income decreased by approximately \$69.1 million and increased by approximately \$114.7 million during the three and six month periods of fiscal 2019 compared to the prior year periods, respectively.
+Operating income decreased by approximately \$7.9 million and increased by approximately \$106.8 million during the three and nine month periods of fiscal 2019 compared to the prior year periods, respectively.
 The decrease in operating income during the three month period of fiscal 2019 was attributable to: